eclipse-hawkbit/hawkbit/site/content/guides/clustering.md

 weight: 33
 ---

-hawkBit is able to run in a cluster with some constraints.
+hawkBit is able to run in a cluster.
 This guide provides insights in the basic concepts and how to setup your own cluster.
 You can find additional information in the [hawkBit runtimes's README](https://github.com/eclipse-hawkbit/hawkbit/blob/master/hawkbit-monolith/hawkbit-update-server/README.md).
 <!--more-->